Best Ways to Select Offshore Product Development Partner for a Startup

 Editor - 15 March 2017 - 12min

 This blog of mine is an outcome of all the experience I have gained from my decades of working with some of the best minds in the industry.
-So, here are the Best Ways to Select an Offshore Product Development Partner:
+So, here are the Best Ways to choosing an Offshore Software Development Partner:

 I consider the trial run as one of the best ways to understand the capabilities of your vendor.
 This will help you to evaluate almost 60% of their work potential.